 Here’s the deal:

 The Conquest HD fit very well in my hands.
-It had a nice secure grip and my index finger sat directly over the focusing wheel.
+It had a secure grip, and my index finger sat directly over the focusing wheel.

-It has a nice slim and sleek design.
+It has a beautiful slim and sleek design.
 I see no problems carrying it around for a full day of birding!

 Personally, Field of View is one of the most important features that I review and consider.

 Unfortunately, I have this problem where birds don’t realize I need them to stay still so I can watch them!
 They tend to fly, flap and flutter around and it can be hard to follow them through the binocular.

 Having a wide FOV helps solve this problem.
 More area is visible, and I find it much easier to track my subject.

 The Conquest HD 8×42 sports an amazingly wide FOV of 384 feet!
 This compares extremely well to other binoculars in its price range with the same magnification and objective lens diameter.